 The results of the two tasks supported the hypothesis by revealing that the L2 Spanish group outperformed the Hebrew L2 group.
 These results aligned with previous studies of gender acquisition by Camacho and Kirova (in press).
 As these authors stated, when L2 learners process input in a more sophisticated way, they redefine their gender assignment strategy.
 They start focusing on the morphology of determiners and adjectives, and they start making better predictions since these categories are more reliable than the morpheme on the noun.
 Since Spanish provides determiner- noun agreement within the DP and Hebrew provides a salience plural noun ending morpheme with gender value, it is possible to state that the process of focusing in morphosyntactic cues facilitate adjective gender agreement.
-A large body of research in Spanish have demonstrated the strong relationship between determiner and transparent noun final morpheme ((Grüter et al, 2012; Halberstadt et al, 2018; Kirova, 2016) xx).
+A large body of research in Spanish have demonstrated the strong relationship between determiner and transparent noun final morpheme ((Grüter et al, 2012; Halberstadt et al, 2018; Kirova, 2016) .
 The present work contributes providing data that syntactic features are in fact relevant in predicting opaque noun-adjective agreement relationship when the lexical-component of gender has not match with the surface gender morpheme.

 One explanation for the previous statement deals with the DP hypothesis (Abney (1987).
 Following Chomskian framework, the author analysis noun phrases as DPs, headed by the functional category D. D decides the category and the distribution of the elements in the nominal structure.
 The DP hypothesis has been applied to a variety of languages, including Spanish since focusing on the determiner is a well-demonstrated strategy in predicting gender features.
 Conversely, Wintner (2000) claimed that the definite article in Hebrew is an affix, retaining the view that the head of noun phrases in Hebrew is the noun.
 If that is the case, the affix combines with nominal elements in the lexicon and hence is inaccessible to syntactic processes.
 If Hebrew definite article is lexically attached to the noun rather than be subjected to syntactic rules, L2 speakers need to focus on ending phonological cues.
-Although Hebrew plural final noun morpheme is highly predictive of the noun gender, the problem resides in cases of clash between plural noun suffix and noun gender, unlike Spanish where “D” always encoded transparent gender information, with a very few exceptions ( el agua).
+Although Hebrew plural final noun morpheme is highly predictive of the noun gender, the problem resides in cases of clash between plural noun suffix and noun gender, unlike Spanish where “D” always encoded transparent gender information, with a very few exceptions ( e.g el agua).

-Task results also showed the relevance of lexical frequency in predicting noun-adjective agreement, showing that frequency has an impact on the comprehension and production of gender features.
+Tasks results also showed the relevance of lexical frequency in predicting noun-adjective agreement, showing that frequency has an impact on the comprehension and production of gender features.
 In addition, the same results yielded differences in production and comprehension tasks.
 L2 Hebrew learners differed widely in low-frequency condition among the two experiments.
 In production task, outcomes were below chance unlike FCT task, where the proportion of accurate responses were above chance.
-The previous results are consistent with the frequency lag-hypothesis (Gollan, Slattery, Goldenberg, Van Assche, Duyck and Rayner, 2011), that states that lexical effect has a strong impact on lexical accessibility for production rather than comprehension, concluding that production is a process driven by semantic constraint, whereas comprehension is frequency-driven.
+The previous results are consistent with the frequency lag-hypothesis (Gollan, Slattery, Goldenberg, Van Assche, Duyck and Rayner, 2011), that states that lexical effect has a strong impact on lexical accessibility for comprehension rather than production, concluding that production is a process driven by semantic constraint, whereas comprehension is frequency-driven.
 Based on the current data, it is possible to state that high-frequency factor has a positive impact in accessibility to mental representation of gender features in the target languages and low EPT L2HB results may not be as accurate reflecting Hebrew l2ers syntactic knowledge of gender grammatical features.

 In sum, the results of the present study showed that L2 Spanish learners make use of morphosyntactic strategies when the nouns have opaque endings, suggesting that the acquisition of syntactic knowledge plays a fundamental role in L2 gender process irrespectively the transparency of the noun and the word lexical frequency.